tech-equity-justice/tech-equity-justice.github.io/content/success-story/lishu-maharjan.md

 company_logo: "https://rumsan.com/"
 ---

-Lishu Maharjan is from Bhimsensthan, Kathmandu.
-She has completed Bachelor of Information Management (BIM) degree at Prime College.
-Since she was little, she has had a strong interest in world history, music, nature exploration, and learning new things.
-She has always been interested in a career in IT, despite not having held any IT-related employment.
-She was able to learn useful programming skills over the course of four years, and is now trying to concentrate on becoming a Software Developer.
+Lishu Maharjan from Kathmandu completed her bachelor's degree in Information Management at Prime College.
+Post her training at TEJ Fellowship, she has been hired as an Associate Software Engineer at Rumsan, a premier blockchain company focused on social impact.